Mount Morgan School of Arts: Heritage listing

 The Mount Morgan School of Arts was listed on the Queensland Heritage Register on 21 October 1992 having satisfied the following criteria.

 The place is important in demonstrating the evolution or pattern of Queensland's history.

-The Mount Morgan School of Arts hall and library are important as elements in the network of Schools of Arts which sprang up in any town of consequence in Queensland during the nineteenth and early twentieth centuries.
+The Mount Morgan School of Arts hall and library are important elements in the network of Schools of Arts which sprang up in any town of consequence in Queensland during the nineteenth and early twentieth centuries.
 They were community based and played a valuable educational and social role in the dissemination of information and the provision of facilities for lectures, meetings, games of skill and the staging of community events such as balls, plays and concerts.

 The place is important in demonstrating the principal characteristics of a particular class of cultural places.

 They are good examples of School of Arts buildings comprising a hall and library and designed to provide the facilities for a wide range of community cultural events and needs, the large size of the hall demonstrating the size and importance of Mount Morgan in the 1920s.

 The place is important because of its aesthetic significance.

 The buildings are a significant as part of the townscape of Mount Morgan because of its scale and location close to the town centre.

 The place has a strong or special association with a particular community or cultural group for social, cultural or spiritual reasons.

 The School of Arts is important for its connection with the community of Mount Morgan as an integral part of the social and community life of the town.